shimaore/huge-play/middleware/client/egress/centrex-redirect.coffee.md

         uri = "sip:#{@destination}@#{server}"
         @debug 'Handling is remote', uri

+Send a REFER to a call which is already answered.
+(Typically, coming from `exultant-songs`.)

+        if @data['Answer-State'] is 'answered'
+          res = yield @action 'deflect', uri

-Send a 302 back to OpenSIPS; OpenSIPS interprets the 302 and submits to the remote server.
+For an unanswered call (the default/normal behavior for a call coming from a phone), send a 302 back to OpenSIPS; OpenSIPS interprets the 302 and submits to the remote server.

+        else
           res = yield @action 'redirect', uri

         @debug 'Redirection returned', uri, res

 Make sure there is no further processing.